 In June 2017, the Missouri Department of Elementary and Secondary Education will offer workshops to help participants implement the new MLS expectations in English language arts, fine arts, mathematics, science, and social studies.
 Each workshop will be free and designed for school and/or teacher leaders to share information with other Missouri educators.
-Check back in March 2017 for specific details regarding registration and attendance.
+Click here to register.
+The registration deadline is April 12, 2017.

 For more content area specific information about the workshops contact the following:

 Fine Arts - Tom Tobias at [email protected]

 Social Studies - Dixie Grupe at [email protected]